100% Pure Kona Coffee Online

 This recipe of natural factors allows each coffee tree to produce about 15 lbs. of some of the world’s sweetest and high-quality coffee berries which eventually turn into about 2 lbs. of coffee to supply to the public.

 100% Kona Harvesting

-Once the cherries are harvested they are processed to remove the outer layers of the cherry and exposed the unique Hawaiian Coffee Bean.
-Next they are sent through a drying process, milling and sorting and finally a roasting process that produces the final Hawaiian Kona Coffee.
+Once the cherries are independent media music promotion harvested, they are processed to remove the outer layers of the cherry and exposed the unique Hawaiian Coffee Bean.
+Next they are sent through a drying process, milling and sorting and finally a roasting process that produces the final Hawaiian 100% Kona Coffee.